-That’s right, this Sunday, December 15th, marks our 1 year BLOGIVERSARY!
-Holy moly, we can scarcely believe it.
-Don’t worry if you didn’t get us anything, your tolerance for our long-winded, occasionally snarky, occasionally emotional, always typo laden posts means more than any eCard you could have sent us.
+That’s right: This Sunday (December 15th, 2013) marks our one year blogiversary!
+We can hardly believe it.
+Don’t worry if you didn’t get us anything, your tolerance for our long-winded, occasionally snarky, occasionally emotional, always typo-laden posts means more than anything you could have sent us.

-In celebration of our blogiversary we are going to forgo our usual Friday Favorites and instead highlight a favorite post from each month of our first year.
-We wrote some of our favorite posts in the first few months when only about 10 people were paying attention (thank you 10 people, we love you!), so we’re excited for the opportunity to dust off some of the old content.
-Throughout the week we’ll also be sharing some of our runner-up favorites on Facebook and Twitter, so keep an eye out if you want to walk with us down memory lane.
+In celebration of our blogiversary, we are going to forgo our usual Friday Favorites and instead highlight a favorite post from each month of our first year.
+We wrote some of our favorite posts in the first few months, when only about ten people were paying attention (Thank you ten people, we love you!).
+So, obviously, we’re excited for the opportunity to dust off some of the old content.
+Throughout the week, we’ll also be sharing some of our runner-up favorites on Facebook and Twitter, so keep an eye out if you want to walk with us down memory lane.

 Okay here we go, starting with December 2012…

-Recently we’ve reposted a lot of our early content about dealing with the holidays, but we’ve yet to highlight this post about keeping family traditions alive in new ways.
-In our practical plan for dealing with grief during the holidays we discuss how some family traditions will have to change after a death.
+We’ve recently reposted a lot of our early content about dealing with the holidays, but we’ve yet to highlight this post about keeping family traditions alive in new ways.
+In our practical plan for dealing with grief during the holidays, we discuss how some family traditions will have to change after a death.

-As if it weren’t hard enough for adults to navigate grief, many of us also have to figure out how to support children affected by the loss.
-How to explain death to children and how to support grieving children are some of the most head scratching questions adults are faced with; and unfortunately many grown-up’s don’t realize the importance of a child’s developmental stage.
+As if it weren’t hard enough for adults to navigate grief, many of us also have to figure out how to support children affected by loss.
+How to explain death to children and how to support grieving children are some of the most head-scratching questions adults are faced with; and, unfortunately, many grown-up’s don’t realize the importance of a child’s developmental stage.

-Here Litsa introduces mindfulness and makes the point that it can be accessible to anyone (not just all or nothing, new age-y, raw-food lovin’ people).
-She notes one can learn a lot from Buddhist concepts without becoming a Buddhist.
-One can learn about mindfulness without moving to an ashram.
-Within these teachings are interesting concepts that regular people can apply to every day life by choosing the ideas and techniques that speak to them.
+Here, Litsa introduces mindfulness and makes the point that it can be accessible to anyone (not just all-or-nothing, new age-y, raw-food lovin’ people).
+She talks about how we can learn a lot from Buddhist concepts without becoming a Buddhist.
+We can learn about mindfulness without moving to an ashram.
+Within these teachings are interesting concepts that regular people can apply to everyday life.

 I’m sure regular readers won’t be surprised to hear this is a hallmark post for us.
 I know it sounds weird, but the idea that grief makes you completely and utterly crazy is a concept that Litsa and I hold near and dear to our hearts.

-It’s a fact that allows us to find levity and (if you ask us) justifies all the angry, sad, shocked, irritable, forgetful, numb, tired, guilty, depressed, erratic, frustrated, and derranged stuff we do, say, and feel after a loss.
-True story.
+It’s a fact that allows us to find levity and—if you ask us—justifies (or at least explains) all the angry, sad, shocked, irritable, forgetful, numb, tired, guilty, depressed, erratic, frustrated, and derranged stuff we do, say, and feel after a loss.

 I was watching a Sesame Street clip the other day when my dad commented that kids don’t watch Sesame Street anymore.
 I was like “Whaaa????
-Yes they do!”, and he was like, “Do YOUR kids ever watch it?”, and I was like, “What?
+Yes they do!”
+He then responded, “Do YOUR kids ever watch it?” and I was like, “What?
 No!
-But that’s beside the point!!”
-Then I felt sad because I knew he was right, my kids would rather watch porous pants wearing pineapple dwellers than Sesame Street any day.
+But that’s beside the point!”
+Then I felt sad because I knew he was right, my kids would rather watch porous pants-wearing pineapple dwellers than Sesame Street any day.
 I accept any and all blame.

 Anyway!
-Sesame Street is still awesome for a lot of reasons, but number one on our list is because they have sensitively, consistently, and comprehensively covered death; which is a ‘don’t go there’ topic that ranks up there with [insert taboo topic here]
+Sesame Street is still awesome for a lot of reasons, but #1 on our list is because they have sensitively, consistently, and comprehensively covered death.

 We are big proponents of seeking professional grief support and know that it can be tremendously helpful when struggling after a loss.
 Unfortunately, just like with any new relationship, things don’t always work out the way we expect.
-Finding a therapist can be tough and sometimes the relationship just doesn’t work out – you don’t connect, you aren’t getting what you want or need out of the relationship, you need to see other people.
-Sometimes things go well for a while, until suddenly they don’t.
+Finding a therapist can be tough and sometimes the relationship just doesn’t work out: You don’t connect, you aren’t getting what you want or need out of the relationship, you need to see other people, etc. Sometimes things go well for a while, until suddenly they don’t.

-Knowing if you should break up with your grief counselor can be tough, and navigating the breakup can be awkward.
+Knowing whether or not you should break up with your grief counselor can be tough, and navigating the breakup can be awkward.
 No one tells you how to break up with your therapist!
-In this post we go through a few of the circumstances that may have you contemplating a split and we break down a few considerations.
+In this post, we go through a few of the circumstances that may have you contemplating a split.

 You know we have a thing for Harry Potter around here, right?
 So it should come as no surprise that the adventures of Harry, Ron, and Hermione would serve as inspiration for a

-completely unsubstantiated and fictional grief model that totally makes sense.
+completely unsubstantiated and fictional grief model that makes total sense.

-The Harry Potter grief model theorizes that in order to defeat grief, individuals must overcome the 8 (some people say 7, but we say 8) horcruxes of grief.
+The Harry Potter Grief Model theorizes that, in order to defeat grief, individuals must overcome the eight (some people say seven, but we say eight) horcruxes of grief.
 Don’t worry if you’re not a huge Harry Potter fan, we provide explanations so anyone can understand the thoery without a Harry Potter decoder ring.

 Bad news, you still have to eat when you’re grieving.
-This is made even more complicated when the cook of the family has died and you are left to figure out how to feel yourself, or worse, your kids I mean, it is one thing to starve yourself and subsist on Big Macs (not that we recommend that!) but it is even worse when you have kids at your table.
+This is made even more complicated when the cook of the family has died and you are left to figure out how to feed yourself, or worse, your kids.
+I mean, it’s one thing to starve yourself and subsist on Big Macs… but it’s even worse when you have kids at your table.

-Maybe you just don’t feel like cooking or maybe you can’t stand the thought of cooking for just yourself (when you used to cook for 2).
-We know, grief makes you feel like crap; but adding to that by not eating well will only make you feel worse.
-So before you give up on the idea of cooking, consider some of the tips below to get in the kitchen and cooking after a death.
+Maybe you just don’t feel like cooking, or maybe you can’t stand the thought of cooking for just yourself (when you used to cook for two).
+We know, grief makes you feel like crap… But adding to that by not eating well will only make you feel worse.
+So before you give up on the idea of cooking, consider some of our tips to get (back) into the kitchen after a death.

-This post was recent enough that some of you may have seen it, but just the same it was a useful one so we are going to highlight it.
-There are over 200 euphemisms related to death and dying and we’re all guilty of using them at one time or another.
-There are many adults who prefer euphemism to some of the more unpleasant words associated with death and dying, however this post illustrates why it is never a good idea to use euphemism when talking to a child about death.
+There are over 200 euphemisms related to death and dying. and we’re all guilty of using them at one time or another.
+There are many adults who prefer euphemism to some of the more unpleasant words associated with death and dying; however, this post illustrates why it is never a good idea to use euphemism when talking to a child about death.

-And here we are, back at December 2103.
-Thank you for celebrating with us today.
+And here we are, back at December 2013.
+Thank you for celebrating with us today!
 We are truly grateful for you and for all our readers.
-When we set out to write this blog our goal was to help a handful of people; and now it seems like our community grows by a few more each day.
-We know you might only need to walk with us for a short while, but just the same we are grateful to be your companion when things are good and when things are bad.
-True story.
+When we set out to write this blog, our goal was to help a handful of people… and now it seems like our community grows by a few more each day.
+We know you might only need to walk with us for a short while, but we’re grateful to be your companion when things are good AND when things are bad.